 Apply for a CBF Grant

-Each year, the CBF accepts applications for Organizational Support grants.
-These grants provide consistent general operating support to effective, well-managed organizations in the Chicago area that are working to improve access to justice for significant numbers of low-income and disadvantaged people in Cook County.
+The CBF’s Organizational Support grants provide consistent general operating support to effective, well-managed organizations in the Chicago area that are working to improve access to justice for significant numbers of low-income and disadvantaged people in Cook County.
 Among other requirements, to be eligible to receive an Organizational Support grant, an organization must have at least one licensed attorney on staff (absent exceptional circumstances) and the organization’s work must fall into one of the following categories:

 - Direct Legal Services: The organization provides direct legal services, which is defined to include advice, brief services, and/or extended legal representation.